Convergence Rates in Almost-Periodic Homogenization of Higher-order Elliptic Systems

-Finally Section \ref{sec_conver} is devoted to the proofs of Theorems \ref{conver_thm_2} and \ref{intro_thm_4}.
-Based on the estimates for $\chi_T$ and $\phi_T$ aforementioned, Theorem \ref{conver_thm_2} follows form the duality argument inspired by \cite{Suslina2013_Dirichlet}, see also \cite{Suslina2013_Neumann,Shen2017_Boundary,Shen2017_Convergence}.
-Theorem \ref{intro_thm_4} is proved by estimating the difference between $u_\ve$ and $\wt{u}_\ve$, the solutions corresponding to $A$ and $\wt{A}$ respectively, since $u_\ve$ and $\wt{u}_\ve$ have the same limit $u_0$ under condition \eqref{pertur_cond_pertur}.
+Finally, Section \ref{sec_conver} is devoted to the proofs of Theorems \ref{conver_thm_2} and \ref{intro_thm_4}.
+Based on the estimates for $\chi_T$ and $\phi_T$ aforementioned, Theorem \ref{conver_thm_2} follows form the duality argument inspired by \cite{Suslina2013_Dirichlet} (see also \cite{Suslina2013_Neumann,Shen2017_Boundary,Shen2017_Convergence}).
+Theorem \ref{intro_thm_4} is proved by estimating the difference between $u_\varepsilon$ and $\widetilde{u}_\varepsilon$, the solutions corresponding to $A$ and $\widetilde{A}$ respectively, since $u_\varepsilon$ and $\widetilde{u}_\varepsilon$ have the same limit $u_0$ under condition \eqref{pertur_cond_pertur}.

-Throughout this paper, unless indicated, we will use $C$ to denote positive constants, which may depend on $m, n, \mu$ and $\Om$, but never on $\ve$ or $T$.
-It should be understood that $C$ may differ from each other even in the same line.
+Throughout this paper, $C$ will denote positive constants, which may depend on $m, n, \mu$ and $\Omega$, but never on $\varepsilon$ or $T$, and would differ from each other even in the same line.
 The usual summation convention for repeated indices will be used henceforth.
 Moreover, if it is clear to understand, we may use scalar notation for concision, that is, omitting the subscripts $i, j$.
-We also use the notations $\fint_E f:=(1/|E|)\int_E f$ for the integral average of $f$ over $E$ and $x^\al$ for the monomial $x_1^{\al_1}\cdots x_d^{\al_d}$.
+We also use notations $\fint_E f:=(1/|E|)\int_E f$ for the integral average of $f$ over $E$ and $x^\alpha$ for the monomial $x_1^{\alpha_1}\cdots x_d^{\alpha_d}$.